Sparticuz/chromium/README.md

 be extracted to `/tmp` instead of `/tmp/swiftshader`.
 This necessitated changes in lambdafs.

 However, it quickly became difficult to maintain because of the pace of `puppeteer` updates.
-This package, `@sparticuz/chromium`, is not chained to `puppeteer` versions.
+This package, `@sparticuz/chromium`, is not chained to `puppeteer` versions, but also does not include the overrides and hooks that the original package contained.
 It is only `chromium`, as well as the special code needed to decompress the brotli package.

 ## Install